DmitryUlyanov/pytorch-in-theano/README.md

 And then use `f_theano` in your theano graphs.
 See `simple_example.py`.
 ## As AIS wrapper on MNIST dataset

-0. Train your model on MNIST dataset.
+0. Train your pytoch model on MNIST dataset.

 1. Clone this repo with `--recursive` flag:
 ```